juanjaragavi/quiz-topfinanzas-mx/lib/documents/topfinanzas-quiz-strings.md

 - id: "D", label: "Between $10,000 and $15,000"
 - id: "E", label: "Between $15,000 and $20,000"
 - id: "F", label: "More than $20,000"

-## step3Strings

-- progress: "Almost there!"
-- title: "Not long!
-Enter your data to find your result"